Ap3rtur3/vue-event-registry/README.md

 ## Usage

-After setup all vue instances have access to the configured event registries.
+After the setup all vue instances have access to the configured event registries.
 With default configuration the registries are accessible from within vue components under `this.$events` and `this.$uniqueEvents`.